mharis05/Zuul-Spring-RestController-Test/README.md

 2. Verify the encoded value is in fact as provided in the initial payload

 ## How to run Tests:
-Note: There is no need to run the tomcat web server manually in order to run tests as the tests are annotated by `SpringBootTest` with configured `webEnvironment` due to which, Apache Tomcat server spins up before any test is executed and closes afterwards.

-You can also change the port used by zuul to communicate with the server by changing `tomcat.port` property in `application.properties`

 ### Steps:
 0. Make sure Zuul proxy is up and running